Disabled Child Caregiver

 The most important difference here is not just presenting candidates but identifying the profile that best fits the needs to create a sustainable care process.

-The service models offered for the care of disabled children are shaped according to the family's lifestyle, the child's level of need, and the intensity of the care process.
-Determining the right model ensures both the efficient progress of care and supports the right matching process in the long term.
+The service models offered for disabled child care are shaped according to the family's lifestyle, the child's level of need, and the intensity of the care process.
+Determining the right model ensures both the efficient progress of care and supports the correct matching process in the long term.

 Generally preferred service models include: